IggieB/Ameba_Blogs_NLP/README.md

 - Processing the posts, which included n-gram generation, clustering, topic modeling and sentiment analysis (a keyword extraction function was also written but the results were not used)
 - Plotting the results after saving them as CSV files

-#### 1. Spells Scraping - "spells_scraping.py" 📋
+#### 1. Blog Scraping - "blog_scraping.py" 📋

-All spells were scraped from [Harry Potter Wiki list of spells](https://harrypotter.fandom.com/wiki/List_of_spells) using BeautifulSoup and saved as a regular txt file.
-Out of the said list, 2 spells had to be removed and later added manually ("Pack" and "Point Me") as their phrasing is too similar to everyday language and they produced a lot of false positives in later stages.
+The leading 100 leading blogs (and user details) were scraped from the five following categories in Ameba Blog: [ベビ待ち・不妊治療・妊活](https://blogger.ameba.jp/genres/bebimachi), [妊娠記録](https://blogger.ameba.jp/genres/maternity), [子育て(ベビー)](https://blogger.ameba.jp/genres/baby), [子育て(幼児)](https://blogger.ameba.jp/genres/kids) and [子育て(小学生以上)](https://blogger.ameba.jp/genres/school-kids).
+Afterward, the last 20 posts were scraped from each blog and all information was saved as CSV files (available in User Ranking CSVs folder and Raw Blog Posts CSVs).
+It is important to note that posts with less than 5 characters (containing visual content only) were removed, after which 9836 posts remained as a sample.

 #### 2 + 3.
-Spells Tracing and Processing - "find_spells_sentences.py" 🪄
+Posts Pre-Processing and Processing - "main.py" 📝

 The text sampling was done by cross-referencing each sentence in the book (post-tokenization) with a spell list saved in the previous step, and saving the text whenever there's an intersection.
 Each sample was saved in 2 forms - the sentence itself ("all_books_spells_sentences.csv") and the surrounding paragraph containing 2 additional sentences before